gmongaras/Diffusion_models_from_scratch/README.md

+# Update!

+This repo is quite old with respect to diffusion models.
+I wanted to update it to a flow-based model that using a DiT architecture instread of a DDPM model using a U-net.
+A more modern version of this repo can be found [here](https://github.com/gmongaras/Latent_Diffusion_Model_Imagenet2012)

 # Summary
 This repo is composed of DDPM, DDIM, and Classifier-Free guided models trained on ImageNet 64x64.
 More information can be found below.